Absenior03/configurator/CONTRIBUTING.md

 ## Community

 Configurator has a [discord server]((https://discord.gg/dr24Z4BmP8)) where we discuss open issues and help newcomers to contribute more easily.
-Feautre requests and rearchitectural proposals are discussed here before making version updates.
+Feature requests and rearchitectural proposals are discussed here before making version updates.
 We are still a growing community and people of all skill levels are welcomed to join and contribute in whichever way possible.

 ### Areas you can help out